pods-framework/pods/readme.txt

 = 1.12.3 - February 19, 2012 =
 * Added: Pods UI findRecords parameters array now goes through a new filter called "pods_ui_findrecords"
 * Fixed: Forcing boolean check if true in bypass_helpers in PodAPI
-* Fixed: Pod Page automatic title generation now removed WP home path (for WP sites in sub-directories); Props @chrisbliss18
+* Fixed: Pod Page automatic title generation now removed WP home path (for WP sites in sub-directories) (props @chrisbliss18)
 * Fixed: nicEdit JS "A.createRange()||document.createRange()" fix for JS errors on certain browsers / uses
 * Fixed: Pagination page_var usage (was forcing 'pg' var name no matter what), and fixed query array handling; Props to @thangaswamyarun for finding this one so we could fix it!
 * Fixed: Pods UI search settings set correctly now (had to flip a true/false check and not have search_across take the bool value of search)